cloudblog004/fantasticfoodies/content/en/posts/2971-simple-way-to-prepare-award-winning-krazy-kurland-butter-chicken.md

 1. Make ready 1/2 tsp garam masala (optional)

-Chunks of grilled chicken (tandoori chicken) cooked in a smooth buttery &amp; creamy tomato based gravy is known as Butter chicken or murgh.
+Chunks of grilled chicken (tandoori chicken) cooked in a smooth buttery & creamy tomato based gravy is known as Butter chicken or murgh.
 Butter Chicken (Murgh Makhani) is one of the most popular curries in the world and yet happens to be one of the easiest!
 Butter Chicken - a Chef recipe!
 As someone who loves food with big, BIG flavours, it&#39;s no surprise that Indian is one of my favourite foods.

 <!--inarticleads2-->